agarciadecorral/neural_prophet/readme-alfonso.md

 3. Modifying the trend piecewise method, using meta and the corresponding "ID"

+4. For the lr_finder we had to add code at the beginning of the forward method.
+This code assigns a dummy "ID" to all the individuals, and consequently, the lr_finder will be executed as if the trend mode were "global"

 # TO BE DONE: ALFONSO  (search for that)